Hi, my name is

 Gabriel Werneck

-I'm a game designer with 7+ years experience crafting systems and economies for games across all platforms, working directly with developers, artists and stakeholders in small indie teams.
+I'm a game designer with 7+ years of experience crafting systems and economies for games across all platforms, working directly with developers, artists, and stakeholders in small indie teams.

 I take pride in my ability to apply UX and product principles to game design, using player psychology to shape behavior and make every design decision count toward tangible goals.